department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/pre-check-in-usability/research-plan.md

 - MSAs can spend more time on other critical tasks
 - Increased accuracy in veteran profile information

-This research will build off of questionnaire discovery research.
+This research will build off of [questionnaire discovery research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/questionnaire/discovery/user-research/research-findings.md).
 During discovery, we found that:
 - Filling out forms is not a pain point if Veterans believe the information will benefit the care they receive.
 - Veterans believe that filling out digital forms before their appointment would decrease wait times and optimize time with care providers.
-- A prioritization study was also completed and Veterans did specify that they would like to complete the above items prior to their appointment.Card sort details
+- A [prioritization study](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/questionnaire/research/veteran-prioritization/research-findings.md) was also completed and Veterans did specify that they would like to complete the above items prior to their appointment.
+[Card sort details](https://app.optimalworkshop.com/optimalsort/adhoc/j2b7m7j5/shared-results/x21jzunipdyzwymg6ge3538j7s1k7qs6#/t/results/analysisTools/resultsMatrix)

 [Link to product brief](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/product/product-outline.md)